jacobjohnston/neverwinterguide/11 - Credits.md

 # Fan Content Policy

-*A Dungeon Master's Guide to Neverwinter* is un official Fan Content permitted under the Fan Content Policy.
+*A Dungeon Master's Guide to Neverwinter* is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.{.no-fancy}